PyCCX

 Meshing:

-* Integration with GMSH for generation 3D FEA Meshes (Tet4, Tet10 currently supported)
+* Integration with GMSH for generation 3D FEA Meshes

-* Merging CAD assemblies using GMSH
+* Cleaning and merging of CAD assemblies using internal functionality provided by GMSH

 FEA Capabilities:

-* **Boundary Conditions** (Acceleration, Convection, Fixed Displacements, Forces, Fluxes, Pressure, Radiation)
+* **Boundary Conditions**: (Acceleration, Convection, Fixed Displacements, Forces, Fluxes, Pressure, Radiation)

 * **Loadcase Types** (Structural Static, Thermal, Coupled Thermo-Mechanical)

-* **Materials** (Non-linear Elasto-Plastic Material)
+* **Materials** (Non-linear Elasto-Plastic Material) with user defined stress-strain curves and physical properties

 Results Processing: